OCCRA

-OCCRA vs. FIRST Robotics
+OCCRA vs. FIRST Robotics Competition

-Although inspired by FIRST Robotics, OCCRA differs from FIRST in several key ways.
+Although OCCRA draws heavily from the FIRST Robotics Competition (FRC), OCCRA differs from FRC in several key ways.
 Firstly, the student members of the robotics teams are expected to design and build the robots without direct assistance from their adult mentors.
 This gives students more responsibility and allows them to develop leadership skills.

 In OCCRA, teams are also forbidden from having corporate sponsorships.
 Each team is responsible for raising its own money to promote teamwork and to teach students to work within a budget.
 The league as a whole has corporate sponsors.

 Furthermore, "heavy machinery" is restricted.
 Lathes and other types of precision machinery are not to be used in the construction of OCCRA-bound robots.
 Instead, students build their robots with rulers, hacksaws, and cordless drills.
 This rule is intended to ensure equality among teams with varying resources (e.g. having a machine shop in the team's high school or in a team member's garage).

-One key way in which OCCRA does emulate FIRST is that OCCRA maintains a policy of gracious professionalism.
+One key way in which OCCRA does emulate FRC is that OCCRA maintains a policy of gracious professionalism.

+Teams

+Over the years, there have been over 30 teams that have competed in OCCRA.
+Most of them are FRC teams, although there have been several OCCRA-only teams in the past.
+In addition, there have also been several teams that had started out as OCCRA teams before joining FRC.

+Current OCCRA Teams

+Below is a list of the teams currently competing in OCCRA as of 2023: